The Way of Flowers

 The supported real-world ecological impact projects are verified through partnerships with organizations such as Regen Network and project selection is curated by ArtEcology, a global regenerative design studio.
 They include projects focused on biodiversity conservation, carbon sequestration, and ecosystem restoration, spanning six global bioregions.
 The Way of Flowers thus operates as a climate-neutral—or even climate-positive—artwork.

 The exhibition at OFFICE IMPART transforms the space into a permaculture garden.
 Visitors can directly experience the digital plant-beings and their visual metamorphosis in real time.
-Alongside, physical works from the series are installed in dialogue with living plants within the exhibition space.

 The Way of Flowers functions as a collective space of knowledge that demonstrates the potential of art as an active tool for ecological engagement.
 Rather than merely symbolizing nature, the project establishes verifiable links between art and environmental stewardship.
 The meaning of each work arises not only from its visual form, but from its authentically embedded narrative of ecological action—reaching beyond the institutional boundaries of art itself.